 Due to the high level of competition for our degree programmes it is essential that we see passionate discussion and motivation for the subject for which you have applied.

-For entry in 2011 we received in excess of 9200 applications for just over 1000 Home/ EU places and were forced to turn away a great many academically talented applicants who had met or exceeded the minimum entry requirements.
+For entry in 2013 we received in excess of 10,000 applications for about 1,350 Home/ EU fee status places and were forced to turn away a great many academically talented applicants who had met or exceeded the minimum entry requirements.
 Due to competition, the majority of our offers are made to applicants who were predicted to achieve or who have achieved the very best grades.
 A very high number of our applicants are predicted, or have achieved, AAAA at Higher or AAA at A Level and we are not able to make offers to all AAAA/AAA candidates.

 For the level of competition you may be interested in the statistics that show offer chances in recent years.